GCPix/wk6_weekend_homework/notes.md

 everything is wrapped in an event listener.

-The listener looks for DOMContentLoaded, when it see it it starts to run the callback?
+The listener looks for DOMContentLoaded, when it see it it starts to run the callback.

+within the callback you list the following:

 ABOVE the listener we need to declare the variable that the listener will be looking for.  the variable will hold the position in the document that we are looking at.